-- 1. Use of Recording Devices: Students are allowed to bring their own recording devices to lecture.
+- 1. Use of Recording Devices.
+Students are allowed to bring their own recording devices to lecture.
 There should be no recording without the expressed permission of the person or persons being recorded.
 These recordings may be used for personal academic use only.
 Posting of recordings on any public media platform is prohibited.
-Unattended recording devices will be removed.
-Use of recording devices of any kind is strictly prohibited in any other setting including campus lab, precept, group tutoring sessions, examination review and clinical. - 2.
+Unattended recording devices will be removed. - 2.
 Use of Cell Phones: Cell phones must be turned to vibrate in class.
 No texting is allowed during class.
 Cell phones must be off during exams. - 3.
-Use of Laptops & Other Electronic Devices: Laptops used during lecture are to be utilized for class purposes only.
+Use of Laptops & Other Electronic Devices: Laptops used during lectures are to be utilized for class purposes only.
 Laptops must be powered by battery.
 No power cords are allowed in class.
 Students violating these rules may be asked to leave class. - 4.
-Guests: No guests, including children, will be permitted to attend lecture, precept, campus laboratory or clinical. - 5.
+Guests: No guests, including children, will be permitted to attend lectures, precept, campus laboratory or clinical. - 5.
 Tardiness: Students arriving late to class may be asked to leave class by the instructor.